jkangbrown/when_police_replication/README.md

 Email on 2024-03-28 from author J. Nix supplied a link to Harvard Dataverse version that included an additional source datafile, https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HNFQSP.

-Email on 2024-03-28 from auhtor J. Huff supplied a R file for spatial data analysis and weight calculation.
+Email on 2024-03-28 from author J. Huff supplied a R file for spatial data analysis and weight calculation.
 This email also included neighborhoods.shp.